 Women with VaIN 1 can usually be observed carefully without ablative or surgical treatment because the lesions often regress spontaneously.
 VaIN 2, the intermediate grade, is managed by careful observation or initial treatment.
 Although the natural history of VaIN is not precisely known because of its rarity, patients with VaIN 3 are presumed to be at substantial risk of progression to invasive cancer and are treated immediately.
 Lesions with hyperkeratosis respond better to excision or laser vaporization than to 5-FU.

 Current Clinical Trials

-Standard treatment options for superficial lesions less than 0.5 cm thick:
+Standard treatment options for stage I SCC of the vagina superficial lesions less than 0.5 cm thick include the following:

-Standard treatment options for lesions greater than 0.5 cm thick:
+Standard treatment options for stage I SCC of the vagina lesions more than 0.5 cm thick include the following:

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 Updated statistics with estimated new cases and deaths for 2022 (cited American Cancer Society as reference 3).